radian-software/straight.el/README.md

 ELPA][gnu-elpa], and [Emacsmirror] are searched for recipes, in that order.
 This means that one or more of them may need to be cloned.
-Recipe repositories are actually just the same as ordinary packages, except that their recipes specify `:no-build`, so they are not symlinked or added to the `load-path` or anything.
+Recipe repositories are actually just the same as ordinary packages, except that their recipes specify `:build nil`, so they are not symlinked or added to the `load-path`.

 Note that dependencies always use the default recipes, since the only information `straight.el` gets about a package's dependencies are